-How daunting it is to summarize your Peace Corps experiences in a 5-10 minute story!
-Don't think of this story as a summary of your Peace Corps service, but as a window giving specific insight into your host culture or your experience.
+How daunting to summarize your Peace Corps experiences in a 5-10 minute story!
+Don't think of this story as a summary of your whole 27 months but as a window giving specific insight into the culture or your experience.
 This story is just one way of communicating your Peace Corps country or experience; don't put too much pressure on yourself.